SRC-technology/SRC/README.md

 We value _transparency, curiosity, and audacity_.

-SRC was founded as is currently operated by:
+SRC was founded and is currently operated by:

 <ul style="list-style: none; text-align: center;">
   <li